UO-CS-OER/CS210-text/_sources/07-Efficiency/07-01-Efficiency.md

 We might be able to measure the performance of a particular execution of the program on a particular system and determine that it took 3.5 seconds.
-Sometimes we do need that kind of masurement, but we also need a more general way to talk about the efficiency of the _program_ that will tell us something about its relative speed on other data sets and other computers.
+Sometimes we do need that kind of measurement, but we also need a more general way to talk about the efficiency of the _program_ that will tell us something about its relative speed on other data sets and other computers.